The only way to ensure that the airline will give you a refund for your canceled flight is to buy a refundable airfare.

 "Contrary to popular belief, for domestic itineraries airlines are not required to compensate passengers whose flights are delayed or canceled."

-According to EU Regulation 261/2004, or EC 261, when your flight is cancelled, the airline must offer you a choice between these 3 options:
+According to EU Regulation 261/2004, or EC 261, when your flight is canceled, the airline must offer you a choice between these 3 options:

 - A partial or full refund of your original ticket, along with a return flight to your original point of departure (if needed), OR